 Prague Castle visit

-Explore the immense Prague Castle in the Hradcany quarter, that was named by the Guinness Book of World Records as the largest ancient castle in the world.
-Prague Castle represents virtually all of the architectural designs of the last millennium and contains several churches, a monastery, gardens as well as multiple museums.
+Explore the immense Prague Castle in the Hradčany Quarter, recognized by Guinness World Records as the largest ancient castle in the world.
+The castle complex showcases nearly every major architectural style of the past millennium and includes churches, a monastery, gardens, and multiple museums.

 Day 7